MangoTheCat/mangoTraining/README.md

 <!-- badges: end -->

-# mangoTraining
+# ascentTraining

-R package containing datasets used for Mango Solutions training courses and for the book SAMS Teach Yourself R in 24 Hours.
+R package containing datasets used for Ascent training courses and for the book SAMS Teach Yourself R in 24 Hours.

 ## Installation